K-C-DaCosta/adhoc_audio/README.md

 The need arose to compress microphone data coming from the WEBAUDIO api during the development of a WASM application I was writing.
 To simplify the process of compiling the project, I needed the  encoder to be written in *pure rust*.
 AFAIK, there are a few pure rust audio **decoders** for things like VORBIS(lewton) ,MP3(puremp3) etc but most of those crates do not support **encoding**.

 ## Performance
 Probably not very fast but I haven't really tested this.
-Should be real-time though.
-And I will definitely make optimizations if I can't meet my speed requirements.
+The encoding/decoding algorithm is O(N) so it should be fast enough.
+And I will definitely make optimizations if I can't meet my speed requirements. the `Vec` implementation does allocation, so there should be log(N) allocations.

 ## Compression
 Compression savings seems to be anywhere from 20%-70% but i haven't dont extensive testing to say concretely.
 The codec is not lossy, however, it does quantize the audio on higher "compression-levels" to make significant space savings.
 Quantization doesn't effect audio quality too badly, I was pretty suprised at that discovery.